adamgilroy22/retro-reboot/README.md

 [GitHub Issues](https://github.com/adamgilroy22/retro-reboot/issues) served as an another Agile tool.
 There, I used my own **User Story Template** to manage user stories.

-It also helped with milestone iterations on a weekly basis.
+It also helped to keep on top of my [milestones](https://github.com/adamgilroy22/retro-reboot/milestones) for the project.

 ⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️